 Remove the pan from the heat and let the syrup cool to about 110 F, or slightly more than lukewarm.

-While the syrup cools, cut into the peaches end to end on both sides, then twist the halves in opposite directions to separate the flesh; remove the pits and set them aside for later use.
+While the syrup cools, halve the peaches.
+Cut into the peaches end to end on both sides, then twist the halves in opposite directions to separate the flesh; remove the pits and set them aside for later use.

 Thinly slice peaches.

 Put the peaches, peach pits, lemon zest, and orange zest in a clean 2-quart glass canning jar.

 Seal the jar with an airtight lid.
 Turn the jar top to bottom in one full revolution to gently mix the contents.

 Store the bottle in a cool, dark place for 2 weeks.

 After 2 weeks, strain out the solids with a fine-mesh sieve.

 Pour the peach liqueur into a clean jar, seal it, and let it stand another 2 to 3 weeks in a cool, dark place.

 Strain the peach liqueur a final time through a double layer of cheesecloth or another kind of filter while transferring it to a decanter or decorative bottle.